Thursday, May 9, 2024

 Fertilizing

-Apply organic fertilizer every two weeks, adjusting the amount based on the size of your Rangoon Creeper and pot.
+Apply organic fertilizer every two weeks to encourage blooming.
+Adjust the quantity based on the size of your plant and pot.
 Over-fertilizing can harm the plant, so use caution.
-Fertilizing is crucial for promoting blooms.

 Sunlight